 Routes to the Chinese markets

-Your local market; Chinese internet sales and visitors
+Your local market: Chinese Internet sales and visitors

 Chinese people like purchasing from overseas suppliers as they feel the quality is better and the branding is genuine.